mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-mysql-pymysql.markdown

 sortorder: 500031005
 toc: False
 sidebartitle: sqlalchemy.dialects.mysql pymysql
-meta: Python example code for the pymysql callable from the sqlalchemy.dialects.mysql module of the SQLAlchemy project.
+meta: Python example code that shows how to use the pymysql callable from the sqlalchemy.dialects.mysql module of the SQLAlchemy project.

 pymysql is a callable within the sqlalchemy.dialects.mysql module of the SQLAlchemy project.